epfl-ada/ada-2021-project-teambis/README.md

-# Can differences in self-confidence between men and women be observed from what they say?
+# Can differences in self-confidence between men and women be observed from what we say?

 ## 0 - Link to Data Story